DLA Piper

 An Introduction to Electricity Licensing in Great Britain

 This Practice Note describes the key features of the regime for electricity licensing in Great Britain (GB).
 It covers the general requirements set out in the Electricity Act 1989 for entities undertaking certain activities in the GB electricity market to hold a licence, the power to grant licences and the process through which this occurs.
-It includes coverage of the electricity supply licence, electricity distribution licence, electricity transmission licence (system operator and system owner), interconnector licence, and smart metering communications licence.
-It also addresses the circumstances in which an exemption from the general requirement to hold a licence may exist and the process of ‘Licence Lite’ available in the electricity supply sector.
+It includes coverage of the electricity generation licence, electricity supply licence, electricity distribution licence, electricity transmission licence (system operator and system owner), interconnector licence, electricity system operator licence and smart metering communications licence.
+This Practice Note also addresses the circumstances in which an exemption from the general requirement to hold a licence may exist and the process of ‘Licence Lite’ available in the electricity supply sector.

 Bringing a residential tenancy to an end in Scotland